josipklaric/css-grid/README.md

 # CSS Grid demo samples
-This is my demo used fore presentation about CSS Grid for developers.
+This is my demo project used for presentation about CSS Grid for developers.

 ## Bootstrap sample
 Kinda holy grail layout using bootstrap.
 This example is purely used to demonstrate the markap verbosity of creating such layout using bootstrap, or similar UI frameworks.